 Engineered vinyl planks are easy to keep clean and maintain.
 Maintenance of the floor typically includes:

-- Daily or weekly vacuuming or dropping of dirt, grit, dust etc.
+- Daily or weekly vacuuming or mopping of dirt, grit, dust etc.

 - Use felt pads under chair and furniture legs to prevent scratching of the flooring surface.